zaguarman/SlayTheClone2025/Assets/Documentation/Readme Game Design Document.txt

 b.
 Balanced: Not universally dominant, but offering a high-risk/high-reward alternative path.
 Their existence should not invalidate other core strategies.
 c.
 Quirky & Thematic: Ideally aligning with the game's cynical and humorous tone, making their discovery and execution enjoyable.
 Some of this quirkiness may stem from players recognizing and combining elements based on their understanding of the meta-references embedded within the game (e.g., phrases from The Simpsons, internet memes, cultural touchstones like Fight Club), leading to unexpectedly synergistic or thematically amusing outcomes when these referenced elements are used together.
 d.
 A Reward for Creativity: Their existence is a nod to player ingenuity and encourages exploration of the game's systems.
+10. Recruitment/Conversion Power Level: Effects that allow a player to permanently gain control of an opponent's creature (Conversion) are inherently very powerful and should be rare, high-cost, or come with significant conditions/drawbacks.
+Temporary recruitment effects can be more common but must be balanced around their duration and potential impact.
+The ability to use an opponent's own resources against them is a major strategic swing.
-10. Balancing Levers:
+11. Balancing Levers:
 a.
 Opportunity Cost: Strategic choices like deck slot allocation, board space management, and manipulating scheduled draws influence tempo and future planning.
 b.
 Additional Resource Costs: Many actions or powerful effects will require the expenditure of specific resources, such as sacrificing creatures, discarding cards from hand, or other defined costs, further influencing decision-making.
 c.
 Space Limitations: Hard 5 creature slots per side constrain deployment.
 Hand size implicitly managed by draw vs play/discard rate.
 d.
 Domino Effects: Intentionally embrace complex chain reactions.
 Balance involves managing predictability/impact of cascades; requires player risk/reward assessment.
-11. Development Goals & Player Experience:
+12. Development Goals & Player Experience:
 a.
 Reward: Strategic Planning, Creative Deckbuilding, Adaptation, Comeback potential.
 b.
 Avoid: Complicated Math, Unfair Situations (extreme luck variance feeling unwinnable).
 Focus on clear cause/effect.
 Scheduled draw aids predictable tempo.
-12. Prototype Karma System (Future Consideration):
+13. Prototype Karma System (Future Consideration):
 A "Karma System" is being considered as a subtle, background mechanic to mitigate extreme "bad luck" streaks due to inherent game randomness.
 This system would notionally track statistically improbable negative outcomes for a player.
 If such a streak is detected, future low-impact random resolutions (e.g., certain random target selections where multiple valid targets exist, or truly random tie-breaks not covered by other rules) might receive an infinitesimally small, temporary bias in that player's favor.
 The goal is to gently nudge probabilities towards a perceived fairness over a longer game, not to directly influence outcomes or become a strategic element.